Sparkle6979/PhilosophySayings/README.md

     ```

 ---
-*Created with ❤️ by Antigravity & User*
+*Created with ❤️ by Antigravity & Sparkle79*